Licensed Practical Nurse to Bachelors of Science in Nursing Program (LPN to BSN)

 3 credit hours

-The focus of this nursing course is to provide an overview of nursing theories, prepare the student to critically evaluate nursing research, and discuss the importance of evidence-based practice at the baccalaureate level.
+The focus of this nursing course is to provide an introduction and overview of nursing research, evidenced based practice, and concepts of quality improvement at the baccalaureate level.
 This course will examine the basic components of qualitative and quantitative research as well as the ethical considerations in nursing research.
 The course emphasizes correlations between patient-centered care, safety, professional role, evidence-based practice, and patient outcomes.
-Prerequisite: All Nursing 100 level courses, Prerequisites/Co-requisites: MTH 242
+Prerequisite or Corequisite MTH 242 Prerequisites All Nursing 100 level courses

 NUR 300: Acute Medical/Surgical Nursing